feedzai/react-a11y-tools/README.md

 ## The Problem

-We are in the era of design systems.
-Every company - from the smallest to the largest - has one or has thought about making one.
-These are great, and they provide the tools for building quick, fast and consistent user interfaces.
+We find ourselves amidst the age of design systems, where virtually every company, regardless of size, has either established one or contemplated its creation.
+These systems serve as invaluable resources, equipping us with the means to swiftly construct seamless and uniform user interfaces.

-However, accessibility is still far from an easy task, especially when using libraries like React.
-Whether we developers use others' design systems or build our own from scratch, accessibility is still considered a "last-minute-addition".
-And, sometimes, companies don't even have the resources or time to make it a priority.
+Yet, accessibility remains a challenging endeavor, particularly when integrating frameworks like React.
+Whether we rely on existing design systems or embark on crafting our own from the ground up, ensuring accessibility often emerges as an afterthought.
+Regrettably, some companies face constraints in resources and time, making it difficult to prioritize accessibility efforts.
 <br />
 <br/>

 ## The Solution

-Our goal is to make some parts of the accessibility process easier.
-Topics like focus management, navigation and announcements are all subjects we think can provide a helping hand.
+Our objective is to streamline certain aspects of the accessibility journey, focusing on key areas such as focus management, navigation, and announcements.

-This library provides accessibility and behaviour following the WAI-ARIA Authoring Practices, including screen-reader and keyboard navigation support.
+This library offers comprehensive accessibility features and behaviors in line with the WAI-ARIA Authoring Practices, encompassing support for screen-reader and keyboard navigation.

-We do not force any styling methodology or design-specific details.
-Instead, the little package provides the behaviour and interactions so that you can focus on your design.
+We refrain from imposing any specific styling methodology or design requirements.
+Instead, our compact package delivers essential behaviors and interactions, allowing you to concentrate on your design without constraints.

-We also provide a simple testing tool so that you can emulate a no-mouse environment.
+Additionally, we include a straightforward testing tool to simulate a mouse-free environment, facilitating thorough accessibility testing during development.
 <br />
 <br/>

 ## Installation

-Inside your React project directory, install React A11y Tools by running either of the following:
+To integrate React A11y Tools into your React project directory, execute one of the following commands:

 ```sh
 $ npm install @feedzai/react-a11y-tools